dmorse/pscfpp/README.md

 Differences between the C++/CUDA version of PSCF and the older Fortran version and expected advantages of the new code include:

-   - PSCF (C++/CUDA) is an extensible package of several different programs designed for use with different geometries, boundary conditions, algorithms or hardware, implemented within a common framework.
+   - The new version is an extensible package of several different programs designed for use with different geometries, boundary conditions, algorithms or hardware, implemented within a common framework.

-   - PSCF (C++/CUDA) enables simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and linear homopolymers allowed by the Fortran PSCF code.
+   - The new version enables simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and linear homopolymers allowed by the Fortran PSCF code.

-   - Use of graphics processing units (GPUs) to accelerate some programs.
+   - The new version enables use of graphics processing units (GPUs) to dramatically accelerate some programs.

 ## Programs